SciCatProject/documentation/Development/Data_Model.md

 ![Model Diagram](img/Class_Diagram.PNG)

-## Relationships and Access
+## The Ownable Base model

 Most models inherit the ownable base model which regulates access based on the ownerGroup/ accessGroups fields.
-Relationships are defined by including the ID of the respedtive model (handled by loopback model definitions)
+Relationships are defined by including the ID of the respective model (handled by loopback model definitions)

+The data model and its API endpoints is described [here](api/#operation/Ownable.prototype.__updateById__samples)

 ## RawDataset